 The plugin supports page builders and you may customize password forms and messages.
 Password-protected content may also show up in RSS feeds if you wish.
 You can show excerpts of your protected posts as well.

 Note that this plugin does not cover the protection of images, media files, or uploaded files.
 Also, understand that the passwords storage takes place in the post meta.
 A cookie will be set for access to your protected materials.
 By default, you will not have to re-enter your passwords until their cookies expire.

-This product was first published by its creator in July of 2018.
-It is actively on version 1.8.8 and last saw an update on April 6th, 2023.
-The most recent update runs on WordPress 6.2.2 and requires at least PHP 5.6 to operate on your server.
-This plugin is currently working on over 30,000 WordPress sites.
-It has had over 452,110 downloads.
-There have been 10 help requests with a 90% response rate.
-PPWP – Password Protect Pages is well supported by its creator.
-Reviews for this plugin are very positive.
-Many of the end-users who left a piece of feedback found this plugin to be wonderful.
+This plugin was first released by its owner in July of 2018.
+It is presently on version 1.9.0 and last experienced a change on February 9th, 2024.
+The newest edition operates on WordPress 6.4.3 and requires at least PHP 5.6 to run on your server.
+This plugin is presently running on over 30,000 WordPress sites.
+It has had over 516,640 downloads.
+There have been 14 support requests with a 57% response rate.
+PPWP – Password Protect Pages has below average support from its developer.
+Reviews for PPWP – Password Protect Pages are very positive.
+Many of the users who left an evaluation found this plugin to be worthwhile.

 Security Issues and Vulnerabilities